VIAME/VIAME/README.md

 <img src="http://www.viametoolkit.org/wp-content/uploads/2016/08/viami_logo.png" alt="VIAME Logo" width="200" height="78">
 <br>
-VIAME is a computer vision application designed for do-it-yourself AI including object detection, object tracking, image mosaicing, stereo measurement, image/video search, image/video annotation, rapid model generation, and tools for the evaluation of different algorithms.
+VIAME is a computer vision application designed for do-it-yourself artificial intelligence including object detection, object tracking, image mosaicing, stereo measurement, image/video search, image/video annotation, rapid model generation, and tools for the evaluation of different algorithms.
 Originally targetting marine species analytics, it now contains many common algorithms and libraries, and is also useful as a generic computer vision library.
 The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 Alongside the pipelined image processing system are a number of standalone tools for accomplishing the above.
 Both a desktop and web version exists for deployments in different types of environments.
 <br>
 <br>
 <img src="https://www.viametoolkit.org/wp-content/uploads/2020/02/viame_summary_no_label.png" alt="Capabilities">